kevindapper/VisualSorting/README.md

 # VisualSorting
 Small visual sorting program created using JGrasp.
 GUI components coded manually.
 Code written by classmates Quentin Howa, Alex Robertson, and Kevin Dapper.
-Project shown at SLCC's 2019 Fall Jamboree
+Project shown at SLCC's 2019 Fall Jamboree.
 # Motivation
 Final project for CSIS 1400 class at SLCC.
 The project was picked to challenge my classmates and I to explore algorithms and GUIs which were not covered in class.
 # Build Status